RodTol/Crossway/Structure.md

 * Controller, which is an interface.

 ### Gui
-* The "gameGui" package contains all the classes related to the GUI.
+The [Gui](src/main/java/it/units/crossway/gui) package contains all the classes related to the GUI.
    It contains:
 * BoardPanel, which is the JPanel used to represent the board.
 * BoardPanelSettings, which is used to calculate and access the parameters of BoardPanel.
-* Gui, which controls the graphics part of the program, setting up the frame and all the different panels.
+* GameGui, which controls the graphics part of the program, setting up the frame and all the different panels.
 It also manages the user interface with all the listeners, controlling the interaction with the user.
 * PieceGui, which is used by the GUI to draw the inserted piece.